labd/wagtailstreamforms/docs/submission.rst

 Form submissions are handled by the means of a wagtail ``before_serve_page`` hook.
-The built in hook at ``wagtailstreamforms.wagtail_hooks.process_form`` looks for a form in the post request, and either processes it redirecting back to the current page or just renders the page with any validation errors if there are any.
+The built in hook at ``wagtailstreamforms.wagtail_hooks.process_form`` looks for a form in the post request, and either:

+* processes it redirecting back to the current page or defined page in the form setup.
+* or renders the current page with any validation error.

 If no form was posted then the page serves in the usual manner.

 .. note:: Currently the hook expects the form to be posting to the same page it exists on.

+.. _rst_provide_own_submission:

 Providing your own submission method
 ------------------------------------